Modeling Reachability Types with Logical Relations: Semantic Type Soundness of

-\figref{fig:base} shows the syntax of the \X{}-calculus, a variation of $\langb$.
-The \X{}-calculus adds reachability qualifiers to its type language and allows dependent function types, which are in the form of \((x: \ty[s]{T}) \to \ty[r]{U}\), where both argument and return types are qualified.
+\figref{fig:base} shows the syntax of \X{}, where the differences from $\langb{}$ (in \figref{fig:lambda}) are highlighted.
+Terms follow \langb{}, except that $\lambda$ terms are in the form of $\tabs{\lambda x.t}{\QF}$, carrying a reachability qualifier $\QF$ that includes the function's captured variables. \X{} adds reachability qualifiers to its type language and allows dependent function types, which are in the form of \((x: \ty[s]{T}) \to \ty[r]{U}\), where both argument and return types are qualified.
 The codomain \(\ty[r]{U}\) may depend on the argument \(x\) in its qualifier $r$.
 To avoid dealing with deep substitution, we prohibit references to $x$ from inside $U$.
 This restriction is purely technical; some prior works~\cite{wei2023polymorphic} do allow deep references, but this choice does not appear to impact expressiveness in any significant way~\cite{jia2024escape} as deep references can also be modeled indirectly via chains of argument and self-references.

-Following prior works on reachability types~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic}, types in the \X{}-calculus are of the form $\ty[p]{T}$, where $p$ is a \emph{reachability qualifier}, a finite set of variables that may additionally include the distinct freshness marker $\QFresh$, representing the values reachable from the given expression's result.
+Following prior works on reachability types~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic}, types in \X{} are of the form $\ty[p]{T}$, where $p$ is a \emph{reachability qualifier}, a finite set of variables that may include the distinct freshness marker $\QFresh$, representing the values reachable from the given expression's result.

-To focus on defining the logical interpretation for the key features in reachability types, \ie, self-references and reachability qualifiers, instead of formalizing self-reference $\lambda f$ as a binder of a $\lambda$ term (as in prior works~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic}), we introduce the self-reference marker $\QSelf$ to the \X{}-calculus, indicating the use of self-references in types.
+For simplicity, we introduce a self-reference marker $\QSelf$, rather than formalizing self-references $\lambda f$ as a binder of a $\lambda$ term (as in prior works~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic}).
 The self-reference marker $\QSelf$ may appear in the qualifiers of a function's argument and its result, often expressed by the symbols $s$ and $r$ as shown in \figref{fig:base}.
 If present, it denotes that the corresponding value may reach what the function reaches.
 This simplified formalization does not change the use of self-references in prior works~\cite{DBLP:journals/pacmpl/BaoWBJHR21,wei2023polymorphic}, but frees us from engaging in reasoning about recursion within the logical definitions, which could otherwise be done using well-established techniques such as step-indexing~\cite{ahmed2004semantics,DBLP:conf/popl/AhmedDR09,DBLP:journals/toplas/AppelM01}.